-It is the same 1170cc flat-twin engine (boxer) as before, but it’s now air- and water cooled and not air- and oil cooled as the past 30 years.
+It is the same 1 170 cc flat-twin engine (boxer) as before, but it’s now air-and-water cooled and not air-and-oil cooled as the past 30 years.
 So-called precision cooling (a principle similar to that used in Formula One) is used in the engine.
-This involves only those engine elements being cooled with coolant, which are particularly exposed to thermal stress.
-The engine still continues to use air cooling, thereby preserving the characteristic appearance of the opposed-twin boxer engine.
+This involves only those engine elements being cooled with liquid; parts that are particularly exposed to thermal stress.
+The engine continues to use air cooling, thereby preserving the characteristic appearance of the opposed-twin boxer engine, providing additional heat management.
 The two radiators are small and inconspicuously integrated.

-For the first time, the engine housing integrates the six-speed gearbox as well as a wet clutch with anti-hopping function, instead of the dry clutch as was used previously.
-What is more, the secondary drive now runs via the well-established drive shaft on the left-hand side of the bike.
+For the first time, the engine housing integrates the six-speed gearbox as well as a wet clutch with anti-hopping function, instead of the dry clutch as before.
+The secondary drive now runs via the well-established drive-shaft on the left-hand side of the bike.

 Style, instruments and equipment

-Every time a new BMW is launched there are some new electronic features available.
-The 1200 GS is the flagship of the Motorrad business and, therefore, it comes with a spaceship full of gadgets.
+Every time BMW introduces a new bike, there are new electronic features.
+The R 1200 GS is the flagship of the Motorrad business; therefore it comes with a spaceship full of gadgets.

-All BMWs now feature ABS as standard.
-The 1200’s ABS was upgraded and now is better for off-road use.
+All BMWs now have ABS as standard.
+The 1200’s ABS was upgraded and performs better in off-road use.
 In the Enduro Pro riding mode the ABS function is disengaged at the rear and only active at the front.

-The bike now comes with five riding modes that you can choose from.
-Every mode has a different set-up, which determines the E-gas setting (the throttle and engine are connected electronically and there are different settings which determine the throttle response and acceleration), the Automatic Stability Control (ASC) and the Dynamic ESA (electronic suspension) in specific ways.
-There’s Rain, Road, Dynamic, Enduro and Enduro Pro modes to choose from.
+The bike now comes with five riding modes: Rain, Road, Dynamic, Enduro and Enduro Pro.
+Each mode has a different set-up, which determines the E-gas setting.
+The throttle and engine are connected electronically.
+Different settings determine the throttle response and acceleration, as well as the Automatic Stability Control (ASC) and the Dynamic ESA (electronic suspension).

-In Rain mode the throttle response of the ride-by-wire system is very smooth and although the full power and torque potential could be reached, the bike won’t accelerate as hard.
+In Rain mode the throttle response of the ride-by-wire system is very smooth.
+Although the full power and torque potential could be reached, the bike won’t accelerate as hard.
 The ASC responds more readily in Rain mode and the electronic suspension is set to be softer at the front and rear.

-Enduro mode gives you a softer throttle response again.
+Enduro mode gives a softer throttle response.
 The ASC, ABS and suspension are now set for optimum performance on gravel.

-Enduro Pro mode gives you all the power, stiffer suspension, less control from the ASC and only ABS on the front brakes.
+Enduro Pro mode gives you all the power, stiffer suspension, less intervention from the ASC and ABS on the front brakes only.

 You have the choice to switch off all the electronic rider aids if you want to – and you can now switch between the different settings while riding.
-And when the bike is switched off and on again, everything stays where it was.
+When the bike is switched off and, the chosen settings remain.

 The new user interface gives you an analogue speedo and rev counter.
 All the other info is displayed on a very clear LCD screen, which is easy to read.

-You have the option of LED daylight running headlights on this bike.
+Customers have the option of an LED daylight running headlight on this bike.

 Overall, the new 1200 GS looks very different from the previous model.
 The front fairings look quite stylish and sharp.
-They also hide and protect the two new radiators fitted.
-The front of the bike looks much thinner and it is.
-You will feel the difference when you stand up and ride, there’s no petrol tank or wide seat forcing your knees from each other.
+They also hide and protect the radiators.
+The front of the bike looks much thinner and it is too.
+You will feel the difference when you stand up and ride, as there’s no petrol tank or wide seat forcing your knees from each other.

 Ride and Handling

 The first thing I noticed was that the bike felt lighter than the previous 1200 GS.
-It is actually 4kg heavier, but the weight distribution has been excellently planned.
-The second thing I noticed was the head shake or tank slap of the bike, even on bumpy tar roads.
-I think the steering of the bike got too light when BMW shifted the weight more backwards from the front.
-On certain gravel stretches the bike’s steering got quite out of hand and that can cause serious problems.
+It is actually 4 kg heavier, but the weight distribution has been well engineered.
+The second thing I noticed was the head shake or tank slap of the bike, even on (bumpy) tar roads.
+Perhaps the weight on the front axle of the bike became too light when BMW shifted the weight rearwards.
+On certain gravel stretches the bike’s steering got out of hand and that can cause serious problems.

 There’s a lot more space around the foot pegs and your boots won’t struggle to get to the gear or brake levers.
 The seat is a bit narrower, which means better riding when standing up.
 When sitting down the seat also offers great comfort.

-The Dynamic ESA works perfectly and when you are in the right setting for the road surface you are on you will have a very comfortable ride without bottoming out.
-On the gravel stretches, the bike felt solid and handled well, but the steering did shake around at times.
+The Dynamic ESA works perfectly and when you are in the appropriate setting for the road surface you are on, you will enjoy a very comfortable ride without the suspension bottoming out.
+On gravel stretches the bike felt solid and handled well, but the steering did shake at times.

-I did some heavy braking at times and the brakes did a great job, with or without ABS.
+I did hard brake tests and the anchors did a great job, with or without ABS selected.

-Like: The snappy throttle response and great power.
+Like: The snappy throttle response and immense power.